 A Letitia Walsh Fellowship for study in education is awarded annually to an incoming doctoral student who intends to pursue full-time enrollment (minimum of 12 hours per semester) on this campus in the College of Education through the completion of degree.
 The primary criteria for selection are academic merit, professional experience and potential for contributing to the field of education.
 The Letitia Walsh Fellowship recipient will receive a stipend of \$10,000 for two consecutive years and a tuition and service fee waiver from the college.
 The department must provide a minimum of a 25% assistantship which is optional for the student to accept.
-Guidelines are available through the departments and the Academic Affairs Office.
 Fellowship stipends are taxable.